selsamman/proxily-react-todo/README.md

 }
 ```
 It contains several important elements
-* The ***toDoList*** state
+* A reference to the list itself
-* A reference to a ***DeleteNotificationController** which manages the deletion notification (example of composition)
+* A reference to a ***DeleteNotificationController** which manages the deletion notification
-* The currently selected ***toToList*** item
+* The currently selected item

-It contains a number of methods for maintaining the toDoList and for tracking the selection item.
-It also contains the state and methods associated with deciding whether to display the Deletion Notification.
+It contains a number of methods for maintaining the list and tracking the selection of an item.
+It also contains the state and methods associated with deciding whether to display the deletion notification.

 ### ListItem.tsx

-The listItem component is fairly simple and just displays an individual list item.
-It gets all information on the item from the ***listItemController*** which it retrieves from context.
-It also gets style information from the ***styleController*** which it also retrieves from context.
+The ***ListItem*** component displays an individual list item.
+It gets all information on the item from the ***ListItemController*** which it retrieves from context.
+It also gets style information from the ***StyleController*** which it also retrieves from context.

 The component then displays a checkbox and either an input or a text element depending on whether this item is selected or not.
-It alerts the ***listItemController*** of user actions such as selecting this item, editing the text, checking off the item.
-While many of these actions involve the ***ListController*** as well this is not the concern of the ListItem component which deals exclusively with the ***ListItemController*** for all list item matters.
-Controllers are an effective way to separate concerns and keep components simple.
+It alerts the ***ListItemController*** of user actions such as selecting this item, editing the text or checking off the item as completed.
+While many of these actions involve the ***ListController***, this is not a concern of the ***ListItem*** component which deals exclusively with the ***ListItemController***.
+Controllers are an effective way to separate concerns and keep components simple and testable.
 ```javascript
 export function ListItem () {